 “He’s fine,” Doug said.
 “He’s been in the backyard hundreds of times with the train going by.
 Everything’s fine.”

-I grabbed Baby.
+Telly grabbed Baby.

-“Baby’s never seen a train,” I said.
+“Baby’s never seen a train,” she said.

-“No, it was you screaming,” said Brian.
+“No, it was you screaming,” Steve said.

-I wake up at night seeing Christine just barely being missed and Mr. Jibbs being hit by the locomotive.
-I hear the train whistle screaming, which is why I didn’t hear myself screaming that day.
+“I wake up at night seeing Christine just barely being missed and Jibbs being hit by the locomotive.
+I hear the train whistle screaming, which is why I didn’t hear myself screaming.
 All I could hear was the whistle screaming.
-I wake up all night long, jumping, reliving it in my head.
+I wake up all night long, jumping, reliving it in my head.”